Soulsender/frong-bot/README.md

 ### Functions
 - `/askfrong` can be used to get the bot to use the ChatGPT API to respond in the theme of the god Frong.
-- (CURRENTLY BORKED UNTIL I SETUP AN ACTUAL DATABASE) If a user says the word "frong" the bot will reply with "frong" and the attached image below.
+- If a user says the word "frong" the bot will reply with "frong" and the attached image below.
-    - It will also take note of the user, and add them to `data.csv` to count how many times they say frong in total.
-This `data.csv` files is mounted via docker volume for persistant storage through updates, and ease of backup ~~(if you REALLY care about backing this shit up, consider taking a shower)~~.
+    - It will also take note of the user, and add them to `frong.db` to count how many times they say frong in total.
+This database is mounted via docker volume for persistant storage through updates, and ease of backup ~~(if you REALLY care about backing this shit up, consider taking a shower)~~.
     - You can use `/leaderboard` to see frongs by users, and total frongs said.
     - ~~I put way too much time into this stupid project.~~
 - If a user says "I use arch btw" or something of a similar degree, the bot will reply with a random response from a list of responses.
 These include gifs, images, and phrases.